The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 }

-the files recorded in the catalog against a Malware database.
-The Malware database
+Description: When set to yes, the job will check the files recorded in the catalog against a Malware database.

 (see MalwareDatabaseCommand) will be

 updated automatically when needed.
-To use the Malware detection, the FileSet must be
+To use the Malware detection, the Fileset must be

 configured with Signature=MD5 or Signature=SHA256.